fncnt/fimrecorder/doc/fimdoc.md

  ~  `default: 1`

 `Logging Configuration`:
  ~  The location of your logging configuration.
 There shouldn't be any need to modify this.
-See [#loggingconf] for more details.
+See [`loggingconf.json`] for more details.
  ~  `default: "loggingconf.json"`

 `Recording Directory`: